 - 12 legions of angels (Matthew 26:53) and finally the

 - 12 foundations in the New Jerusalem structure shown in Revelation 22 representing the final and eternal rule and reign of God over all who are His, all representative and showing the progression of God establishing His Kingdom.

 The familiar Psalm 23 gives us an excellent picture of the Lord or Shepherd.
 I encourage you to Recite it to yourself, read it or meditate on it.

-There also is an excellent book I highly recomment that can be obtained free online titled "A Shepherd looks at Psalm 23" by W. Phillip Keller that parallels the attributes of God with interesting methods used by shepherds and relates them with the scriptural examples of the Lord our Shepherd.
+There also is an excellent book I highly recommend that can be obtained free online titled "A Shepherd Looks at Psalm 23" by W. Phillip Keller that parallels the attributes of God with interesting methods used by shepherds and relates them with the scriptural examples of the Lord our Shepherd.
 Just type the title in your preferred browser.